 Children and Investment Income in header of articles

-Children and Investment Income in content page of articles
+Children and Investment Income

 Have more than $1,900 of investment income

-Have at least 1 living parent
+Have at least one living parent

 Are under age 18 at year’s end or under age 24 at year’s end if a full-time student

 If your child's tax rate is higher than yours, your child pays tax at the higher rate.
-See The Kiddie Tax tax tip to learn more.
+See the Kiddie Tax tax tip to learn more.

 Consider filing a separate return for your child.
 The disadvantages of reporting your child’s income on your return include:

 You might have to pay more tax.
 Adding income to your return could:

 Your adjusted gross income (AGI) might increase, which:

 Could affect your eligibility for certain credits, like: